The Downtown Brooklyn Arts Management Fellowship Program is launching its second cycle!

-The Downtown Brooklyn Arts Management Fellowship is a paid 11-month opportunity for a cohort of young people to gain experience and skills for careers in arts management.
-The program aims to create a route into arts management without unpaid internships or master’s degrees.
+The fellowship is a paid 6-month opportunity for a cohort of young people to gain experience and skills for careers in arts management.
+The program aims to increase the diversity of staff in cultural organizations, by creating a route into arts management without unpaid internships or master’s degrees.
 It is sponsored by four organizations in the Brooklyn Cultural District: BRIC, Mark Morris Dance Group, Theatre for a New Audience, and the Museum of Contemporary African Diasporan Arts.

 This program is supported by generous funding from the Theater Subdistrict Council, LDC.

 Fellows will work in two 3-month work experience assignments at the partner organizations.
 Assignments are available in all core areas of arts management, including Development, Marketing/Community Engagement, Education, Curatorial/Programming, Production/Tech and Administration/Finance.
 The work assignments provide hands-on experience in areas of interest and an opportunity to grow into new areas.

 Fellows will attend a professional development program twice each week.
 The program includes hands-on skills in areas such as marketing, development and finance, leadership skills and job search skills.
 The curriculum will include speakers, a group project, and site visits.
 The fellowship is intended as a springboard for each fellow’s professional network and career in arts management.

 - College graduation between spring 2016 and spring 2018; or 3-4 years of work experience that substitutes for college

 - Strong interest in working for a NYC cultural organization

 - Some experience in arts producing, presenting or administration - paid or unpaid